rasika1995/deliveroo-backend/README.md

 #### Set up the DB connection

-Create the new connection in your MySQL Workbench or any other tool you use.
+Create a new connection in your MySQL Workbench or any other tool.

 hostname: `127.0.0.1` <br>
 port: `3306` <br>
 username: `root` <br>
 password: `12345678` <br>

-It will create new connection for you. <br>
+It will create a new connection for you. <br>

 Then you have to import the database schema. <br>

-You can find the relevent <b>.sql</b> in directory: `src/db-config/db.sql` <br>
+You can find the relevent <b>.sql</b> file in directory: `src/db-config/db.sql` <br>

-Then create the db schema with name: `deliveroo`
+Then create the DB schema with the name: `deliveroo`

-Open [http://localhost:8080/test-connection](http://localhost:8080/test-connection) and test whether you connection was successfully established or not.
+Open [http://localhost:8080/test-connection](http://localhost:8080/test-connection) and test whether your connection was successfully established or not.

 ### Postman API collection